MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Improvements and fixes in the update:
 - Enables support for the RequirePrivateStoreOnly policy.

-## Windows Holographic, version 1903 - May 2021 Update
+## Windows Holographic, version 1903 - June 2021 Update
 - Build 18362.1116

 Improvements and fixes in the update: